Keep your eyes open and your feet moving forward. You’ll find what you need.

 This is perhaps the least important criteria when evaluating a CEREC system because it is the easiest to change, but there are several key things you should know.
 The CEREC 3 Redcam is compatible with XP or Vista operating systems only.
 Starting with CEREC 4.0 and later, this software requires a Windows 7 64-bit operating system.
 So that means 4.0 SW and above will not work with your Redcam.
 Most CEREC AC Bluecams and Omnicams come pre-loaded with Windows 7 64-bit Pro operating systems from the factory, but it doesn’t hurt to double check anyway.
 CEREC 3D 3.8 Biogeneric software will run on Windows XP, Windows Vista and Windows 7 operating systems either in 32 or 64-bit.
 This software does not require the use of a dongle and is obviously platform flexible.
 CEREC 4.0 and above on the other hand require a USB stick with an activated license key that can be moved from AC to AC as needed.
 It is important to note that when it comes to any of the 4.x software versions you cannot go backwards.
 For example, if you installed 4.3 and want to go back to 4.2 or 4.0, you will unfortunately have to perform a clean install of your operating system in order to do so.
 Fortunately, this problem does not apply to the 3.x software versions so you can still use 3.8 and any 4.x software on the same machine.
 Various software versions, license keys and vouchers are usually readily available on eBay.

 Look in the mirror, you are now a master used CEREC shopper.
 Armed with these four pillars of CEREC knowledge, you are well on your way out of the bottom 93% of non-CEREC using dentists while also saving beaucoup cash!
-If you need help along the way, don’t be afraid to reach out to me through the contact page or call (844) DTL-HERO.
+If you need help along the way, feel free to reach out to me through my contact page or call (844) DTL-HERO.
 Good luck!